FilippoGaravaglia/DevMemory/README.md

 ---

-### Resilient JSON Storage
+### Resilient JSON persistence

-DevMemory stores memories in a local JSON file and writes data defensively:
+DevMemory currently uses JSON storage with defensive writes:

 - writes to a temporary file
 - creates a backup file
-- replaces the main storage file after successful write
+- replaces the main storage file only after a successful write

 This reduces the risk of corrupting the local memory store.

 ---

-### Markdown Export
+### Markdown export

-Every saved memory is automatically exported as a Markdown file:
+Every saved memory is automatically exported to Markdown:

 ```text
 ~/.devmemory/markdown/
 ```

-This makes memories easy to read, copy, reuse, or paste into tools like GitHub Copilot, ChatGPT, or documentation.

-Each generated Markdown memory includes:
+The generated Markdown includes:

 - metadata
 - problem